DataSQRL/datasqrl.github.io/docs/reference/sqrl/functions/custom-functions.md

 Then follow the instructions below for implementing a function package in the language of your choice.

-Note, that function packages can be [published to the repository](../../../operations/repository#publish), so you can reuse your functions across scripts.

 ## Functions in Java

 See the java user defined function example in our [examples](https://github.com/DataSQRL/datasqrl-examples/tree/main/user-defined-function).